Tiyo98/farewell-cue-collection/Farewell.md

   Hold downright past the door. </br>
   If the grab delay is awkward you can neutral demohyper.
 So demohyper without holding right.
 This loses quite a bit of time but you can hold grab with this.
   \
-  No cue for the end part, but just a tip; because of jelly throw cooldown you can release grab immediately and the end strat just works as long as the jelly is high enough up.
+  No cue for the end part, but just a tip; because of jelly throw cooldown you can release grab immediately and the end strat just works as long as the jelly was thrown high enough up initially.
  </details>

   <details>